-BDR has problems with the latter case because BDR relies on the uniqueness of identifiers to make replication work correctly.
+PGD has problems with the latter case because PGD relies on the uniqueness of identifiers to make replication work correctly.

 Unique identifier reuse is also a business problem, since it is prevents unique identification over time, which prevents auditing, traceability, and sensible data quality.
 Applications don't need to reuse unique identifiers.

 Any identifier reuse that occurs in the time interval it takes for changes to pass across the system causes difficulties.
 Although that time might be short in normal operation, down nodes can extend that interval to hours or days.